 The Camden County Workforce Development Board recognizes that the most successful programs provide comprehensive services designed to address a wide range of youth needs.
 The committee recognizes that youth need a pathway to success and an environment that is designed to meet their comfort level for learning.
-The Camden County One-Stop is proud to dedicate space at our One-Stop Career Center designed just for them.
-The center officially opens on June 24, 2015.
+The Camden County One-Stop proudly opened a Youth One-Stop in June, 2015.
 Many members and One-Stop staff worked diligently to bring this idea to reality.
 Out of school youth are encouraged to stop in and learn about the many services available!
 Youth between the ages of 16-24, who face significant barriers to future success, including, adjudicated youth, young people enrolled in or aging out of foster care, homeless youth, children of incarcerated parents, migrant and seasonal farm worker youth and other youth at risk are welcome.

 Matthew Verney, TD Bank, Chair